-- Volunteering from Home – Making holiday and birthday cards for Project Open Hand clients is a great volunteer project for kids, youth groups and classrooms - and for anyone who loves crafty projects.
+- Volunteering from Home – Making birthday cards for Project Open Hand clients is a great volunteer project for kids, youth groups and classrooms - and for anyone who loves crafty projects.
 Learn more.

 If you are interested in scheduling a weekly volunteer shift:

 - Provide an annual tuberculosis (TB) test.
 We provide information about this at our orientation session.

 - Always maintain confidentiality and display non-judgmental behavior when interacting with clients, volunteers and staff.